Fighting For Your Rights And Freedom In Cyberstalking Cases

 - Posting in online forums

 The Consequences Of Cyberstalking

 Most cyberstalking cases are handled in state court.
 However, there are federal and interstate stalking and harassment laws that may apply in specific cyberstalking cases.
-Regardless of which court your case is being handled in, our attorneys can help.
+Regardless of which court your case is being handled in, their attorneys can help.

-We have years of experience handling cases in state and federal courts and can explain the potential consequences you are facing.
+The Rudman Law Group has years of experience handling cases in state and federal courts and can explain the potential consequences you are facing.
 If the case is pursued as a first-degree misdemeanor, you are facing up to 12 months in jail and up to $1,000 in fines.
 However, if the case is handled as a third-degree felony, called “aggravated cyberstalking,” a conviction would result in up to five years in prison and up to $5,000 in fines.

 In addition to criminal consequences, a cyberstalking conviction would go on your criminal record and be visible to the public.
 This means that it could potentially impact your future ability to obtain employment, housing or loans.
 You may also be subject to prohibition from electronic communications, and an injunction may be filed against you, forbidding you from contacting the alleged victim.

-Get Started And Talk To Us Today
+Get Started And Talk To The Rudman Law Group Today

 Do not sit by and do nothing about the allegations or charges of cyberstalking against you.
 Schedule a free consultation at the firm’s Palm Beach office by calling 561-464-2615.
 You can also send them an email online.